 You’ve probably heard me talk about travel insurance a million times, but it’s for good reason.
 Travel insurance, for me, has proven to be inexpensive yet absolutely priceless!
-I consider this the most important of all travel safety items.

 - Check out this post on how much I got reimbursed after getting robbed in Italy.